-International sales represented approximately 88%, 83%, and 90% of net sales in 2013, 2012 and 2011, respectively.
+International sales represented approximately 90%, 88% and 83% of net sales in 2014, 2013, and 2012, respectively.
 We make foreign sales through our wholly-owned subsidiaries in Germany and China, as well as through independent distributors and sales representatives located in 46 other countries.
-Our independent foreign distributors purchase our products in U.S. Dollars for resale and we recognize the sale at the time of shipment to the distributor.
+Our independent foreign distributors purchase our products in U.S. Dollars for resale and we generally recognize the sale at the time of shipment to the distributor.
 As with U.S. sales representatives, sales made by international sales representatives are on an agency basis, with shipments made directly to the customer by us.

-Net international sales for 2013, 2012 and 2011 were \$16,386,000, \$14,250,000 and \$23,942,000, respectively.
+Net international sales for 2014, 2013, and 2012 were (in millions) \$19.8, \$16.4 and \$14.3 respectively.
 We determine total international sales by the international geographic area into which the products are sold and delivered, and include not only sales by foreign subsidiaries but also export sales from the U.S. to our foreign distributors and to our representatives' customers.
 International sales do not include transfers between Data I/O and our foreign subsidiaries.
 Export sales are subject to U.S. Department of Commerce regulations.
 We have not, however, experienced difficulties to date as a result of these requirements.
-We have not made sales to Iran or any Iranian governmental entities.
+We have not made sales to Iran or any Iranian governmental entities or any other blacklisted companies or countries.

 Fluctuating exchange rates and other factors beyond our control, such as international monetary stability, tariff and trade policies and U.S. and foreign tax and economic policies, affect the level and profitability of international sales.
 We cannot predict the effect of such factors on our business, but we try to consider and respond to changes in these factors, particularly as the majority of our costs are U.S. based while the vast majority of our sales are international.
+The recent strengthening of the U.S. Dollar, especially versus the Euro, is impacting us with regard to sales to European customers.